dcarolinahdev/dev_awards/README.md

 # Platzi awards app

+---

-a poll app based on official Django documentation, it includes topics as:
+> ***v1.1*** - This is an base project in a learning path; a poll app based on official Django documentation, it includes topics as:

-- Models
+*Some features*

-- Views (function base views and class based views)
+- The views in this project are function-based and class-based views.

-- Templates (with template inheritance based on jinja 2)
+- It uses templates with template inheritance based on jinja 2.

-- Forms (forms.Form and form.ModelForm)
+- It uses different types of forms (forms.Form and form.ModelForm).

-- Static Files
-- Media files
+- It doesn't uses media file management.

-- Django admin
+- Model registrations on the admin site have basic customization.

+- The project includes unit tests like:
+    - assertEqual
+    - assertIs
+    - assertTrue / assertFalse
-- Django authentication
+    - assertQuerysetEqual
-- Unit test
+    - assertContains

-***v1.1***
+- The project uses sqlite3 (currently) as the database.

 ## Requirements and versions